 Compound Perfect Squared Squares (CPSSs) are squares dissected into smaller squares, all different integer sizes, but with a rectangular inclusion (or a dissected square) in the tiling.
-These squared squares are scarcer than SPSSs.
+These squared squares are scarcer than SPSSs (with recent substitution methods, this is no longer the case; see CPSS orders 40+).
 A great deal of thought and ingenuity has gone into the devising of methods of construction of CPSSs.
 The order 24 CPSS by T.H.
-Willcocks was found many years (1948) before computers were able to verify it was indeed the lowest order example of its kind.
+Willcocks was found many years ( published 1948) before computers were able to verify it was indeed the lowest order example of its kind.
 See Simple Perfect Squared Squares for a chronology of Perfect Squared Square discoveries.

-Every CPSS is one of at least 4 isomers (tilings with the same set of tiles).
+Every CPSS is one of at least 4 isomers.
 The included compound rectangle can be positioned in 4 different ways.
 If the rectangle is trivially compound (has a square equal to the height or width of the rectangle) then the rectangle can be positioned in 8 ways, if the rectangle is doubly or triply trivially compound it can be positioned in 16 and 32 ways, and so on.
 Other kinds of compound construction are also possible.
 In pdf's and drop down menus, isomer number is shown with square id and discoverer id.
-The first few numbers of isomers of which we have examples are 4, 8, 16, 32, 48 and 64.
+The first couple of dozen different isomer counts for which we have examples are 4, 7, 8, 11, 12, 16, 20, 32, 48, 56, 64, 68, 72, 128, 132, 144, 192, 196, 256, 384, 512, 768, 1024, 1536, 2048.
+An isomer count of 7 is produced when 2 rectangles overlap with a common element, higher odd numbers of isomers are the result of overlaps and other arrangements.

 - 1907-1914 S. Loyd published The Patch Quilt Puzzle.
 A square quilt made of 169 square patches of the same size is to be divided into the smallest number of square pieces by cutting along lattice lines.
 The answer, which is unique, is composed of 11 squares with sides 1,1,2,2,2,3,3,4,6,6,7 within a square of 13.
 It is neither perfect nor simple.
 Gardner states that this problem first appeared in 1907 in a puzzle magazine edited by Sam Loyd.
 David Singmaster lists it as first appearing in 1914 in Cyclopedia by Loyd but credits Loyd with publishing Our Puzzle Magazine in 1907 - 08.
 This puzzle also appeared in a publication by Henry Dudeney as Mrs Perkins Quilt.
 Problem 173 in Amusements in Mathematics.
 1917

-- 1938 R.P.
-Sprague found a solution to the problem of squaring the square.
+- 1939 R.P.
+Sprague published a solution to the problem of squaring the square.
 Sprague constructed his perfect solution using several copies of various sizes of Z. Moroń's Rectangle I (33x32), Rectangle II (65x47) and a third 12 order simple perfect rectangle and five other elemental squares to create an order 55, compound perfect squared square (CPSS) with side 4205.

 - 1940 R.L.
 Brooks, C.A.B.
 Smith, A.H.
 Stone and W.T.Tutte published 'The Dissection of Rectangles into Squares" (1st page only), referring to an empirically constructed order 26 CPSS, side 608, attributed to Tutte.
 In the same year A.H.
 Stone uses 2 order 13 SPSRs as R1, R2 to construct and publish a Moroń dissection CPSS of order 28, side 1015.